 Other LED grow light brands and models offer around 35,000-45,000 hours of use before diodes wear out, but those lights cost a lot more than the NextLight Core.

-Along with those economic benefits, you get a super-efficient electricity-to-light conversion ratio.
+Along with those economic benefits, you get efficient electricity-to-light conversion ratio.
 Instead of converting much of its electricity consumption into heat, like most grow lights do, the NextLight Core is far cooler, and less heat means lower air conditioning costs.

-Another feature I love about the NextLight design is that the light is passively vented, with no fans or other moving parts.
+Another beneficial aspect of the NextLight design is that the light is passively vented, with no fans or other moving parts.
 This means no noise, no fan failures, etc.

 As I mentioned earlier, we were skeptical that a white-light grow light from seedling/clone all the way to harvest could produce results as good as an adjustable LED grow light.
 We’ve had it drilled into our heads for decades that blue light is for grow phase and red-orange for bloom phase.